The Advocate (Portland, Oregon): About

 Portland's African American community cited The Advocate as the city's most influential newspaper.
 The Advocate is known for creating conversation around interracial relations in Oregon and the rest of the country in the early 1900s.
 Printed weekly, the news paper featured birth and death announcements, hotel and society news, and general good news about the African American race.
 Articles and editorials about segregation, lynching, employment opportunities and other issues kept the realities of Jim Crow laws and the pressing need for civil rights on the local, state, and national agenda.

 On the 22nd birthday of the newspaper, E. D. Cannady awarded "the lion's share of credit" to Beatrice for "her intrepid courage, faith in the loyalty of the people she serves and her self-confidence."

 In 1936, The Advocate worked with the Portland Art Museum to exhibit the New York–based Harmon Foundation's collection of paintings, watercolors, and sculptures by black artists.

 Original issues

 In February 2019, original issues of The Advocate, among other newspapers, were anonymously donated to the University of Oregon Library.
-Issues of The Advocate dating from October 1924 to December 1933 are now available in the library's Historic Oregon Newspaper online resource.
-The online resource as well as the contributions from the donor allows the legacy of African American journalism in Oregon be more accessible than it has been before.
+Issues of The Advocate dating from October 1924 to December 1933 were made available in the library's Historic Oregon Newspaper online resource.